Choosing the best Spanish curriculum: 11 questions to ask

 - expect children to memorize lists of vocabulary

-Calico Spanish Stories is the clear choice for teachers who want young children to acquire Spanish…
+Calico Spanish Stories is the clear choice for teachers who want the best Spanish curriculum.
+Young children will acquire Spanish…

 - in meaningful contexts that they can use in real-world interactions,